IBangedMyToaster/Rule34.us.Downloader/README.md

 > - The author(s) of this project assume **no liability** for misuse, legal consequences, or any damages resulting from its use.
 >
 > If you do not agree with these terms, **do not use this software**.

+# What is Rule34.us Downloader
+Rule34.us Downloader allows you to download and maintain content present on [Rule34.us](https://rule34.us/) and is basically an rule34.us version of [RaulS963's Downloader](https://github.com/RaulS963/Rule34-Downloader) for [Rule34.xxx](https://rule34.xxx/).
+For more Information about my choice of website see [Difference between Rule34.us and Rule34.xxx](https://github.com/IBangedMyToaster/Rule34.us.Downloader#difference-between-rule34us-and-rule34xxx)

 # Installation
 After downloading the latest Version the tool is ready to run, upon starting it will look like this: